invokablegmbh/jar_columnrow/Documentation/Configuration/General.rst

 Extended
 ---------------------

-| The extended view can be globally activated for alle columns via the checkbox "Extended column view".
+| The extended view can be globally activated for all columns via the checkbox "Extended column view".
 | For each clumn the width, order (1-9) and offset can be set for 4 breakpoints (mobile, tablet, small- and large desktop)
 |